Japanese street fashion: Girly

+Jirai Kei

+Jirai Kei is the edgier counterpart to the aforementioned Girly Kei fashion style.
+Jirai Kei, literally meaning "landmine type", is a fashion subculture originating from Japan's Kabukichō and spread in popularity in the early 2020s, which incorporates dark and kawaii styles.
+Described as similar to Lolita and Preppy fashions in clothing, it's often paired with accessories with bow, heart, cross, and lace elements, and wear platform shoes.
+It highlights femininity, cuteness, and fosters a sense of loveliness with the perfect balance of cool.
+The stereotype behind this subculture is that cute, hyper-feminine young women who dress in darker fashion styles have personalities that do not match their appearance.
+Rather than being sweet and kind, they are said to be violent and obsessive.

+Girly fashion has a wide range of different clothing types, like Girly Kei, Jirai Kei fashion has been met by widespread social prejudice, directed towards those who wear Jirai Kei and their lifestyle choices not just about being what western society thinks of as feminine.
+It highlights lace, ribbons, ruffles, and playful patterns like hearts, with soft pastel pinks as the main focus, perfectly balanced by striking blacks.

 Peeps

-Peeps is a 90s inspired sporty goth style that has been popularized in Harajuku's underground scene by the online magazine PEEPS.
-It was voted one of the major trends for 2020 in the yearly trend forecast by the japanese women's magazine Mery.
+Peeps is a 90s-inspired sporty goth style that has been popularized in Harajuku's underground scene by the online magazine PEEPS.
+It was voted one of the major trends for 2020 in the yearly trend forecast by the Japanese women's magazine Mery.

-Kimono Style
+Kimono style

-Despite the widespread nature of Western clothing in Japan, Japanese fashion is still influenced by traditional clothing, with people still wearing the kimono in daily life, though most people wear it only for weddings, graduations and other formal occasions.
+Despite the widespread nature of Western clothing in Japan, Japanese fashion is still influenced by traditional clothing, with people still wearing the kimono in daily life, though most people wear it only for weddings, graduations, and other formal occasions.

-Despite the heavily-reduced numbers of people wearing kimono as everyday clothing, the younger generation in Japan can still be seen to mix kimono and modern style in fashion, wearing modern footwear and accessories instead of the typical geta and kanzashi usually worn.
+Despite the heavily reduced numbers of people wearing kimono as everyday clothing, the younger generation in Japan can still be seen to mix kimono and modern style in fashion, wearing modern footwear and accessories instead of the typical geta and kanzashi usually worn.
 There are even modern designers who have used the kimono as inspiration, such as the "TANZEN" collection from designer Issey Miyake.

 Genderless

-In the mid 2010s, genderless fashion became widespread and focused on people wearing clothing that do not conform to their assigned gender.
-The subculture is mostly dominated by men, where they are known as "genderless men."
+In the mid-2010s, genderless fashion became widespread and focused on people wearing clothing that did not conform to their gender.
+The subculture is mostly dominated by men, who are known as "genderless men."